 Market risks relating to the Company's operations result primarily from changes in interest rates and changes in foreign currency exchange rates.
 The Company is exposed to market risk related to changes in interest rates and selectively uses derivative financial instruments, including forward contracts and swaps, to manage these risks.
 During 2009, the Company entered into two \$40 million one-year forward interest rate swaps effective October 5, 2009, to hedge some of its exposure to variability in future LIBOR-based interest payments on variable rate debt.
-In addition, during 2008, the Company entered into a two-year amortizing interest rate swap to hedge some of its exposure to variability in future LIBOR-based interest payments on variable rate debt.
-The swap notional amount for the first year was \$175 million amortizing to \$100 million in the second year.
+During 2010, the Company entered into a \$60 million one-year amortizing forward interest rate swap effective October 5, 2010.
 All derivative instruments are reported on the balance sheet at fair value.
 The derivative instrument is designated as a cash flow hedge and the gain or loss on the derivative is deferred in accumulated other comprehensive income until recognized in earnings with the underlying hedged item.
-Based on the interest rate swaps outstanding, the interest rates on approximately 50% of the Company's total borrowings were effectively fixed as of September 30, 2009.
-The following is a summary of the notional transaction amounts and fair values for the Company's outstanding derivative financial instruments by risk category and instrument type, as of September 30, 2009.
+Based on the interest rate swaps outstanding, the interest rates on approximately 50% of the Company's total borrowings were effectively fixed as of September 30, 2010.
+The Company has determined that the market risk related to interest rates with respect to its variable debt that is not hedged is not material.
+The Company estimates that if market interest rates averaged one percentage point higher, the effect would have been less than 2% of net earnings for the year ended September 30, 2010.
+The following is a summary of the notional transaction amounts and fair values for the Company's outstanding derivative financial instruments by risk category and instrument type, as of September 30, 2010.

-Notional Average Average Fair (Dollars in thousands) Amount Rec Rate Pay Rate Value Interest rate swap \$100,000 0.31% 3.99% \$ (685) Interest rate swaps \$ 80,000 N/A 1.52% \$ (778)
+(Dollars in thousands) Notional Average Average Fair Amount Rec Rate Pay Rate Value Interest rate swaps \$80,000 0.26% 1.52% \$ (13) Interest rate swap \$60,000 N/A 1.10% \$ (469)

-These swaps represent forward-starting swaps and will be effective in October 2009.
+\ This swap represents a forward-starting swap and became effective in October 2010.

 The Company is also subject to foreign currency exchange rate risk inherent in its sales commitments, anticipated sales, anticipated purchases and assets and liabilities denominated in currencies other than the U.S. dollar.
 The foreign currency most significant to the Company's operations is the Euro.
-Net sales to customers outside of the United States were \$110.7 million, \$130.9 million, and \$85.5 million in 2009, 2008 and 2007, respectively.
+Net sales to customers outside of the United States were \$141.4 million, \$110.7 million, and \$130.9 million in 2010, 2009 and 2008, respectively.
 The Company hedges certain foreign currency commitments by purchasing foreign currency forward contracts.
-The estimated fair value of open forward contracts at September 30, 2009 was not material.
+The estimated fair value of open forward contracts at September 30, 2010 was not material.
+The Company does not have material foreign currency market risk (e.g. net foreign currency transaction gain/loss was less than 2% of net earnings for fiscal years 2010, 2009 and 2008).